Best Travel Insurance for Families

 blueCheck icon

-Seven Corners, IMG, and World Trips lead in family-friendly evacuation and child-return benefits.
+Seven Corners, IMG and World Trips offer strong evacuation and child-return benefits.

 blueCheck icon

-The most cost-effective family plans balance trip-cancellation, emergency medical, and protection for both kids and adults.
+The best family plans include trip cancellation, emergency medical coverage and protection for kids and adults.

 Best Travel Insurance Companies for Families

-Family travel insurance covers everyone under one policy, from infants, teens, parents, and even grandparents.
-You'll get reimbursed for prepaid vacation costs if someone gets sick, covered for medical bills abroad, and protected during emergencies like evacuations or lost baggage.
+Family travel insurance covers everyone under one policy, from infants and teens to parents and grandparents.
+You'll get reimbursed for prepaid vacation costs if someone gets sick, covered for medical bills abroad and protected during emergencies like evacuations or lost baggage.

-MoneyGeek analyzed travel insurance data across cost, medical, and evacuation coverage, as well as family-specific benefits such as kids-included pricing or return-of-minor-children protection.Ā
+MoneyGeek analyzed travel insurance data across cost, medical and evacuation coverage, plus family-specific benefits like kids-included pricing and return-of-minor-children protection.

-Travelex Insurance Services takes the top spot for family coverage, earning a score of 0.93 out of 1.0 in MoneyGeek's analysis.
-Seven Corners ranks second (0.88) with its Return of Minor Children benefit, while IMG's Travel SE secures third place (0.84) with strong international coverage and telemedicine access.
+Travelex Insurance Services ranks No. 1 for family coverage with a score of 0.93 out of 1 in MoneyGeek's analysis.
+Seven Corners ranks second (0.88) with its Return of Minor Children benefit, while IMG's Travel SE ranks third (0.84) with international coverage and telemedicine access.

 Travelex Insurance Services - Travel Select